Renesas-SST/rz-utils/universal-scripts/host/tools/uload_bootloader/README.md

 # RZ uload-bootloader - Bootloader Programming/Flashing on U-Boot console

-This directory contains tools used for flashing uload bootloader (only support QSPI flashing) on the RZ devices
+This directory contains tools used for flashing uload bootloader (only support QSPI/xSPI flashing) on the RZ devices

 ## Outline of the folder